JoseeWouters/Josee-Wouters/content/blog/what-developers-can-learn-from-journalists.md

 ## Naming things is hard!

-Especially these last two examples prove, in my opinion, that naming things is hard.
+Especially these last two examples prove in my opinion, that naming things is hard.
 Even more so when you want to keep it simple.
 Sometimes I even joke that naming my kids was easier.